 12 month term deposits:

 A year might seem like a very long time but rest assured, if you’ve done your homework, investing in a 12 month term deposit can work in your favour to maximise your wealth.
-A term deposit is where the interest rate is guaranteed not to change therefore your savings are secured, safe and grow over the year.
+A term deposit is where the interest rate is guaranteed not to change therefore your savings grow over the year.
 If you have a long term savings goal perhaps for a house or an overseas holiday, a 12 month term deposit is a good way to achieve those financial ambitions.

 Features of a 12 month term deposit: